ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/update.rst

 - ``signatures``
 - ``threats``

-When updating the fields on a Group itself, you can change any of the fields available for the type of Group you are updating.
+When updating the fields on a Group, you can change any of the fields available for the type of Group you are updating.
 Below is a table of available fields for each Group type:

 .. include:: group_fields.rst